Avatar

 Themes: Nature vs Technology, Cultural Clash and Understanding, Personal Transformation and Growth, Colonialism and Imperialism, The Power of Love and Connection

-Conflict and Stakes: The primary conflict is between the Na'vi and the RDA, a corporation that wants to remove the Na'vi from their land to extract valuable resources.
+Conflict & Stakes: The primary conflict is between the Na'vi and the RDA, a corporation that wants to remove the Na'vi from their land to extract valuable resources.
 The stakes are high, as the Na'vi's way of life and the entire ecosystem of Pandora are at risk.
 Jake Sully, the protagonist, is caught in the middle, as he is initially working for the RDA but later becomes sympathetic to the Na'vi and their cause.

-Overall Mood: Epic and emotional, with a strong sense of wonder and adventure.
+Mood: Epic and emotional, with a strong sense of wonder and adventure.

 Standout Features: